Hackplayers/hackthebox-writeups/README.md

 https://www.hackthebox.eu/

-**Important**
-All Challenge Writeups are password protected with the corresponding flag.
-**Active** machines writeups are protected with the corresponding root flag.
+## Important notes about password protection
+Machines writeups until 2020 March are protected with the corresponding root flag.
+But since this date, HTB flags are dynamic and different for every user, so is not possible for us to maintain this kind of system.
+So from now we will accept only password protected challenges and retired machines (that machine write-ups don't need password).

 ![hpys_htb_writeups logo](./images/htb_writeup.png)